 The problems with flies and horses.

-- Flies, at the very minimum, make life irritating and uncomfortable for most horses.
+- At the very minimum, flies make life irritating and uncomfortable for most horses.
 Flies tickle as they creep along your horse, and some pack a bit of a punch as they chew on your horse.
-There’s tail swishing, belly kicking, neck swinging, and doing what they can to get rid of those pests.
+There’s tail swishing, belly kicking, neck swinging, and doing what they can to eliminate those pests.

-- It’s not uncommon for horses to stomp in order to rid their legs of flies.
-Stomping, while seemingly innocuous, can be problematic for the human in the wrong place at the wrong time.
-Horses can also loosen horseshoes, and contribute to cracks and hoof issues with repeated stomping.
+- It’s not uncommon for horses to stomp to rid their legs of flies.
+Stomping, while seemingly innocuous, can be problematic for a human in the wrong place at the wrong time.
+Horses can also loosen horseshoes, contributing to cracks and hoof issues with repeated stomping.

 - Habronema worms are a species of stomach worm that lives in horses.
-Their larvae are passed in your horse’s manure, and flies then eat the larvae.
+Their larvae are passed in your horse’s manure and flies then eat them.

 - When an infected fly lands on a cut, scrape, mucous membrane, eye area, genital area, or anal area, the introduction of the worm into that area causes a HUGE inflammatory response.
-Often overnight, a tiny cut can open into a seeping and oozing sore.
+A tiny cut can often open overnight into a seeping and oozing sore.
 This article has more information and some rather graphic photos for your perusal.

 - These sores can last months, are difficult to contain, and can even cause lameness if a wound on the leg occurs.

 - More on summer sores here, including a really gnarly photo if you are fascinated by that sort of stuff.

 - Some horses are just plain allergic to flies.
 A horse might get welts, hives, itchy patches, or a full-blown case of sweet itch.
 Part of the problem with these cases is that the allergic response creates such itchiness, that some horses will scratch their skin off to relieve the itch.
 This can create a host of other issues, including secondary infections and healing issues.